-Explaining to the patient, other health professionals, carers and disability support workers is a key responsibility when a podiatric surgeon makes a diagnosis, identifies a potential management plan and treatment options and provides adequate information for an informed decision to be made.
-Information may be conveyed verbally or in writing and to the appropriate persons who may include other practitioners, support workers, the patient and their family/carers/guardians, in line with relevant protocols and other guidelines.
-It is important that the podiatric surgeon checks that the other person has understood what has been explained.
-Communication between health practitioners about the clinical status of a patient is expected to be recorded in line with relevant legislative and regulatory requirements, including the Board's code of conduct.
+Explaining to the patient, other health professionals, carers and disability support workers is a key responsibility when a podiatrist makes a diagnosis, identifies a potential management plan and potential treatment options and provides adequate information for an informed decision to be made.
+Information may be conveyed verbally or in writing and to the appropriate persons who may include other practitioners, disability support workers and the patient's family/carers/guardians, in line with relevant protocols and other guidelines.
+It is important that the podiatrist checks that the other people have understood what has been explained.
+Communication between podiatrists and other professionals about the clinical status of a patient is expected to be recorded in line with relevant legislative and regulatory requirements, including the Board's code of conduct.

-Identifying signs or symptoms that could indicate more serious pathology and/ or unexpected findings includes recognising unexpected findings related to the patient's presenting health issue(s) as well as recognising and applying knowledge of serious medical issues such as cardiac disease or malignancy based on the patient's clinical presentation and clinical history.
+Identifying symptoms that could indicate more serious pathology and/or unexpected findings includes recognising unexpected findings related to the patient's presenting health issue(s) as well as recognising and applying knowledge of serious medical issues such as cardiac disease or malignancy based on the patient's clinical presentation and clinical history.

-Clinical diagnosis includes synthesising information from the patient's presenting issue(s), the podiatric assessment, and the podiatric surgeon's evidence-informed clinical reasoning to form provisional and differential diagnoses.
+Clinical diagnosis includes synthesising information from the patient's presenting issue(s), the podiatric assessment, and the podiatrist's evidence-informed clinical reasoning to form provisional and differential diagnoses.
 It also includes identifying the problems and goals should a clear diagnosis not be revealed.

 Referral to other health practitioners is recommended when it is recognised that a multidisciplinary treatment plan or alternative intervention may provide a better patient outcome.
-Podiatric surgeons are expected to provide person-centred care and advocate for the patient's equitable access to other health professionals and support services that address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness.
+Podiatrists are expected to provide person-centred care and advocate for the patient's equitable access to other health professionals and services that address their needs as a whole person, acknowledging that access broadly includes availability, affordability, acceptability and appropriateness.
 This could include, for example, disability services or aged care.

-Identifying when emergency medical care is required and safely perform common first aid and life support procedures means contacting emergency medical services and/or mental health crisis assessment teams when needed, and/or providing immediate first aid to the patient, including life support procedures.
+Identifying when emergency medical care is required and safely perform common first aid and life support procedures means contacting emergency medical services and/or mental health crisis assessment teams when needed and providing immediate first aid to the patient including life support procedures.

 Antimicrobial stewardship includes consideration of all issues relating to the emergence of resistance by pathogenic organisms and mechanisms for limiting this.
 Selection of an antimicrobial agent should always involve consideration of the risk that microbial resistance could develop.
-Antimicrobial stewardship resource materials are available on the Australian Commission on Safety and Quality in Health Care.7
+Antimicrobial stewardship resource materials are available from the Australian Commission on Safety and Quality in Health Care.